jrihon/thesis/chapters/01_chapter/01_resultdiscussion.typ

 More so the apex of Cornell _et al._ seems to follow through the C3_'_, since the #super("3'")E is closest to 0$degree$, but the phase angle has also been shifted by 18 $degree$ ($frac(pi,10)$), causing the #super("3'")T#sub("2'") to appear at the top of the plot.
 This, however, does exactly align with the AS formalism #mcite(("Altona1972formalism"), biblio), instead of the CP formalism, as attributed by Cornell _et al._.

 @fig-FiveringRepresentation D depicts the reported conformers used from the Cornell paper #mcite(("Cornell19952ndgenff"), biblio) and adjacently the nearest pucker coordinate from the previous CS experiment (@fig-PESALL, mp2q), as the AS formalism.
 Of note is the broad interpretation of the _Envelope_ ranges, as they actually lean closer into _Twist_-territory (@fig-FiveringRepresentation).
 The [#super("2'")E, #super("3'")E, #super("O'")E, E#sub("O'")] set of conformers are coupled to a relative energy value.
 From the GSQ $Delta E$ values, these are (0.00, 1.66, 2.93, 4.65).
 In the Cornell paper, these are respectively at [$epsilon=1$ : (0.00, 0.63, 2.87, 5.86)] and [$epsilon=4$ : (0.00, 1.04, 1.86, 5.68)].
-Any differences are attributed to the basis set used (6-31G#super("*")) and the constraints at which the geometry optimisation were performed.
+Any differences are attributed to the basis set used (6-31G#super("*")) and the constraints at which the geometry optimisations were performed.
 We see the same trend of favourability in potential energy of the conformations in all three sets of results.
 The parametrised conformers also fall into place with the local and global minimum and the transitional states, showing the predictive quality of the CS methodology on the behaviour of these monomers.

 For the puckering behaviour of the furanose in DNA, we see a global minimum around the #super("2'")E area, which corresponds with standard DNA::DNA homoduplex configurations.
 At the local minimum, we find the #super("3'")E conformer, which is often adopted under conditions when hybridising with different types of backbone chemistries The PES depicts two transition states, or commonly referred to as saddlepoints.
 The upper saddlepoint (5, 40) locates the #super("O'")E conformation, while the lower saddlpoint at around (5, -15) depicts the E#sub("O'") (@fig-FiveringRepresentation A).
 Again, this predicted behaviour of the DNA nucleoside falls in line with structural determination data. @fig-fivering gives an overview of five-membered ring pucker modes.
 #figure(